 Workshop Kitchen + Bar

 If you haven't been to Cheeky's, you haven't had a proper Palm Springs brunch.
-Plan for a short wait to get a table and just order the whole menu—the chef's insanely delicious fancies run the gamut from Elvis French Toast with bananas, bacon and almond Butter to Brussels sprout kimchi fried rice and custard cheese scrambled eggs.
-Don't forget the bacon flight. // 622 N Palm Canyon Dr, cheekysps.com
+Plan for a short wait to get a table and just order the whole menu—the chef's insanely delicious fancies change weekly but run the gamut from Elvis French Toast (bananas, bacon, and almond butter) to Brussels sprout kimchi fried rice and custard cheese scrambled eggs.
+Order a fresh-pressed green juice to offset that bacon flight. // 622 N Palm Canyon Dr, cheekysps.com

-For a boozy night, your must find your way to Bootlegger Tiki, our favorite spot for good ole craft cocktails.
-Soak 'em up with bites from the hip speakeasy's tasty snack menu. // 1101 N Palm Canyon Dr, bootleggertiki.com
+For a boozy night, you must find your way to Bootlegger Tiki, our favorite spot for tropical craft cocktails in the original home of Don the Beachcomber, which opened in 1953.
+Soak 'em up with bites from the hip speakeasy's tasty snack menu, and sign up for a tiki cocktail class (May 13, 2018). // 1101 N Palm Canyon Dr, bootleggertiki.com

 Be the weather hot or hotter, El Jefe is a great spot to hang out any time of the day.
 Mexican dishes, including orange-braised beef tacos and fried paddle cactus, are served in a space evocative of a Wild West saloon.
 The bar has an exquisite tequila collection. // 1800 E Palm Canyon Dr, thesaguaro.com/palm-springs